A Positive Quote for Now

 Picture related to the title of the story

-This is me holding a colorful and informative book about St. Paul, the greatest apostle who ever lived.
+Here's me holding a colorful book about St. Paul, the greatest apostle who ever lived.

-The story of St. Paul is as fascinating as it is inspiring.
-A man of book learning, he was one of the leading persecutors of Christians when the Christian church was in its infancy two thousand years ago.
-He participated in the stoning of Stephen, the first Christian martyr.
+A man of book learning, St. Paul was one of the leading persecutors of Christians when Christianity was in its infancy two millennia ago.
+He even took part in the stoning of Stephen, the first Christian martyr.

 He who was constantly concerned for the whole world, for its nations and its cities, but also individually for each and every one, with what can he be compared?...
 Put the whole world on one side of the scale and you will see that the soul of Paul outweighs it...
 And if the world is not worthy of him, who then is worthy?
 The heavens?
 Before him, even they are small...

-As great as St. Paul was, he confessed during his earthly life that he had a thorn in the flesh that kept him from being effective in his work as an evangelist.
-But he was eventually thankful for the thorn because it made him dependent on God and kept him from becoming conceited.
+As great as St. Paul was, he admitted to having a thorn in the flesh.
+But he was grateful for the thorn because it kept him from becoming conceited and made him dependent on God.
 Long live the spirit of St. Paul!

 ---------------------------------------------------------------------